Now online: first independent framework for assessing pharma company action on AMR

 The rise of AMR as a global issue

-Antimicrobial resistance (AMR) happens when a medicine is no longer effective against a virus, bacterium or other pathogen.
+Antimicrobial resistance (AMR) affects all countries and kills 700,000 people each year.
+AMR happens when a medicine is no longer effective against a virus, bacterium or other pathogen.
 In recent decades, AMR has become widespread globally.
 Without effective antimicrobials, particularly antibiotics, infections will become more difficult to treat.
 Medical and surgical procedures in hospitals could also become less safe, with an increased risk of prolonged sickness, disability and death.

 The emergence of AMR is accelerated by the misuse and overuse of antimicrobials.
 Efforts to curb it must include plans to ensure these medicines are used appropriately and only when needed.
 At the same time, millions of people, particularly in poor countries, do not have access to the antimicrobial medicines they need.
 Both issues must be tackled together in order to curb AMR.